jackharvey1/pewpew/README.md

 # Todo
 ## Features
 - Allow players to define their nickname, and display it above their heads
+- Allow users to select key configurations
 - Improve map
   - Platforms

 ## Improvements
-- Use server time to improve synchronisation
 - Improve test coverage
 - Resize canvas on browser resize
 - Implementation details
+  - Use server time to improve synchronisation
   - Merge `state.player` and `state.players` to improve code readability
   - Can remove checks if player with id exists by fixing socket.io's issue with multiple connections
   - Health doesn't need to be an class